Hash01011122/FacialID-Attend-Smart-Attendance-using-Face-Recognition/README.md

-# Python--Face-Recognition-Based-Attendance-System
-1.Introduction:
+## Introduction:
-            The human face plays an important role in our social interaction, conveying people’s identity.
-Using the human face as a key to security, biometric face recognition technology has received significant attention in the past several years due to its potential for a wide variety of applications in both law enforcement and non-law enforcement.
-As compared with other biometrics systems using fingerprint/palmprint and iris, face recognition has distinct advantages because of its non-contact process.
-Face images can be captured from a distance without touching the person being identified, and the identification does not require interacting with the person.
-In addition, face recognition serves the crime deterrent purpose because face images that have been recorded and archived can later help identify a person.
+The human face holds significant importance in our social interactions as it serves as a primary means of conveying identity.
+The adoption of biometric face recognition technology has garnered considerable attention in recent years owing to its versatility across various applications, encompassing both law enforcement and non-law enforcement domains.
+In comparison to biometric systems utilizing fingerprints, palm prints, or iris recognition, face recognition stands out due to its non-intrusive nature.
+This method allows the capture of facial images from a distance without physical contact with the individual being identified, eliminating the need for direct interaction.
+Additionally, face recognition contributes to crime deterrence by enabling the retrieval and utilization of archived facial images for future identification purposes.

-2.Recognition Process:
+## Recognition Process:
-           Face Recognition Process is classified into three Phases as DataCreation Phase,Training Recognizer Phase,Detection Phase.
+The Face Recognition Process consists of three distinct phases: Data Creation, Training Recognizer, and Detection.

-2.1 DataSet Creation Phase
+## Data Creation Phase (2.1):
-           In this phase, pictures are captured and stored it in Dataset Folder.
+In this initial phase, images are captured and stored within the Dataset Folder.

-2.2 Training Recognizer Phase
+## Training Recognizer Phase (2.2):
-           In this Phase,the dataset is feed to LBPH Recogniser and trained the classifier.
+Subsequently, the dataset is utilized to train the LBPH Recognizer, a process that involves training the classifier.

-2.3 Detection Phase
+## Detection Phase (2.3):
-           In this Phase,the classifier is feed with new image and predicts the image either with known or unknown values.
+In this concluding phase, the trained classifier analyzes new images and determines whether the image corresponds to known or unknown identities.

-3. Updating Attendance
+## Updating Attendance:
-           Finally the Image names and their attendance is marked in Excel sheet by camparing the current Id and Id in the sheet.
+Finally, the system updates attendance by cross-referencing the image names with their respective attendance records in an Excel sheet, comparing the current ID with the IDs recorded in the sheet.